Kiruthiha13/sql-ecommerce-datawarehouse-project/README.md

 🔹 **Bronze Layer**

-Ingests raw data from Olist-provided CSV files.
+1. Ingests raw data from Olist-provided CSV files.

-Data is stored as-is with no transformations.
+2. Data is stored as-is with no transformations.

-Serves as the single source of truth for raw historical data.
+3. Serves as the single source of truth for raw historical data.

 🔸 **Silver Layer**

-Performs data cleaning, transformation, and standardization.
+1. Performs data cleaning, transformation, and standardization.

-Joins and enriches datasets (e.g., decoding category names, formatting dates).
+2. Joins and enriches datasets (e.g., decoding category names, formatting dates).

 Provides clean and transformed data.

 ⭐ **Gold Layer**

-Delivers a Star Schema model with dimension and fact views.
+1. Delivers a Star Schema model with dimension and fact views.

-Optimized for business reporting, analytics, and dashboarding.
+2. Optimized for business reporting, analytics, and dashboarding.

-Includes measures like total sales, total orders, customer spend, delivery time, and review score.

 ## 📌 Project Objectives

 This project covers the full lifecycle of a modern analytics pipeline:

 🔧 **Data Engineering**

-Design a scalable warehouse using Medallion architecture.
+1. Design a scalable warehouse using Medallion architecture.

-Create ETL pipelines to ingest and transform raw Olist data.
+2. Create ETL pipelines to ingest and transform raw Olist data.

-Model star schema using SQL views.
+3. Model star schema using SQL views.

-Validate data quality, check nulls, handle outliers, and define business rules.
+4. Validate data quality, check nulls, handle outliers, and define business rules.

 📊 **Data Analysis & Reporting**

-Explore and document the database schema, column types, and relationships.
+1. Explore and document the database schema, column types, and relationships.

-Analyze key business entities like customers, orders, products, sellers, and payments.
+2. Analyze key business entities like customers, orders, products, sellers, and payments.

-Segment customers (repeat vs new), calculate product performance, and measure delivery quality.
+3. Segment customers (repeat vs new), calculate product performance, and measure delivery quality.

-Uncover trends and correlations (e.g., impact of delivery time on review score).
+4. Uncover trends and correlations (e.g., impact of delivery time on review score).

-Generate metrics like:

-Total sales, total orders, average price

-Customer spend patterns

-Review distributions and delivery delays

 ## 🔍 Analytical Focus Areas

-Customer Behavior
-Repeat purchases, spend, geographic distribution, and segmentation
+1. Customer Behavior: Repeat purchases, spend, geographic distribution, and segmentation

-Product Performance
-Top-selling categories, freight cost impacts, average prices
+2. Product Performance: Top-selling categories, freight cost impacts, average prices

-Sales & Operations Trends
-Order volume over time, delivery delays, and payment preferences
+3. Sales & Operations Trends: Order volume over time, delivery delays, and payment preferences

-Quality Metrics
-Delivery performance, review scores, and return reasons
+4. Quality Metrics: Delivery performance, review scores, and return reasons

 🧑‍💻 About Me
 Hi there!
 I’m Kiruthiha — an IT professional with a strong focus on data engineering and analytics.